Injectables ‘Best Practices’ – WARNING!

 After 23 years’ in the industry, here at the Sydney Cosmetic Clinic, we’ve heard it all.
 And it’s time that these illegal, scamming and unethical practices being undertaken by Chain Clinics, Beauty Salons, Unlicensed and, unfortunately, even some Licensed Practitioners, are uncovered.

 - The Injectables being offered are ‘counterfeit’ products of the originals.
 In many cases they may look the same but they are manufactured in Asia, are not registered for use in Australia by the Therapeutic Goods Administration and are being illegally imported.
-These counterfeit products often contain impurities that can cause severe and permanent disfiguring facial complications.
+These counterfeit products often contain impurities that can cause severe and permanently disfiguring facial complications.

 - Some clinics and even some registered doctors are attracted to the prospect of making greater profits, or hope to appear more attractive on price to potential patients by using cheap and unsafe imports.
 As an example of such, refer to the following article by the Sydney Morning Herald about a Sydney doctor using these cheap imports. http://www.smh.com.au/national/health/investigation-of-cheap-botox-sausage-factory-20130305-2fj6j.html